sharat87/sharats.me/content/posts/2020-03-01-the-magic-of-autohotkey.md

 Remember how some websites (especially bank websites) disallow pasting values into inputs.
 This is extremely annoying when using a password manager or when I want to just paste something.
-I've tried several different solutions to this, and the current answer I have with AutoHotkey has served me the best.
+I've tried several solutions to this, and the current answer I have with AutoHotkey has served me the best.

 ```ahk
 #v::SendInput, {Raw}%Clipboard%